You have this amazing idea for a book. But when you get to typing, the inspiration leaves you after only a few pages.

 You need a writing desk that is large enough to house all your writing equipment and also the right height for you.

-A sit-stand desk that is adjustable is great for when you want to stand and write.
+An adjustable sit-stand desk is great for when you want to stand and write.

 Buy a mouse that fits in your hand comfortably.

-Some authors love the click-clack of the typewriter, but mechanical keyboards are the next best thing, and they feel amazing to type with.
+It would be cool to enjoy the click-clack of the typewriter, and mechanical keyboards are the next best thing.
+And they feel amazing to type with for typing enthusiasts.

 Writing Inspiration vs Writing Discipline